kkinnear/zprint/doc/options/community.md

 ```

 Look at the indent of "with-open only allows Symbols in bindings".
 It
 is different.
-In the first example, all lists in code are indented by
+In the first example, all lists in code with symbols as
+their first element are indented by
 2. In the second, only known body functions are indented by 2 when formatted
 with a flow.
-Note that unless you tell zprint that functions that you
+Note that when using `{:style :community}`, unless you tell
-define are "body" functions by making them at least `:none-body` in the
+zprint that functions that you define are "body" functions by making
-`:fn-map`, then whenever your functions are formatted with a flow they
+them at least `:none-body` in the `:fn-map`, then whenever your functions
-will be indented by 1, not 2 spaces.
+are formatted with a flow they will be indented by 1, not 2 spaces.

 ## How to get community endorsed formatting?